 Without enough of those important sleep cycles, you can feel drowsy, moody, anxious, depressed and even suffer decreased cognitive performance.
-Sleep loss results in decreased motor skills, and losing the ability to concentrate and remember.
+Sleep loss results in decreased motor skills and losing the ability to concentrate and remember.
 It can affect all aspects of our lives; communication skills, productivity and creativity.

 Women Need More Sleep than Men.

 The average woman needs more sleep than the average man, according to an article written by a leading expert in sleep science.
-The researcher stated that since women tend to multi-task and use more of their brain than men, they require more sleep to rejuvenate.
+The researcher stated that since women tend to multi-task and use more of their brains than men, they require more sleep to rejuvenate.

 Women also have factors in life that prohibit a good night’s rest.
 These include discomfort caused by pregnancy, menstruation, menopause and the tendency to worry about things while trying to fall asleep.
 Even though they need more sleep, statistically they're getting less.

 For anyone struggling to sleep, get regular exercise, be diligent about going to bed at a decent time, and limit caffeine and alcohol consumption.
-You can also enhance your sleep environment by investing in a high quality mattress and pillows, and ensuring the room is cool and dark.
+You can also enhance your sleep environment by investing in a high-quality mattress and pillows, and ensuring the room is cool and dark.